-Former U.S. World Cup and Olympic veteran Brian Bliss was named the second Technical Director in club history by Head Coach and Director of Soccer Frank Yallop on December 6, 2013.
+Former U.S. World Cup and Olympic veteran Brian Bliss was named the second Technical Director in club history on Dec.
+6, 2013.
+On Sept.
+20, 2015 he assumed the role of Interim Head Coach.

-Bliss joins the Fire after six years serving as the Technical Director of the Columbus Crew.
+Bliss joined the Fire after six years serving as the Technical Director of the Columbus Crew.
 On Sept.
-2, 2013 Bliss was appointed Interim Head Coach of the Crew,where he led the Crew to a 4-4-0 record to close out the 2013 season.
+2, 2013 Bliss was appointed Interim Head Coach of the Crew, where he led the Crew to a 4-4-0 record to close out the 2013 season.

 In January 2008, Bliss was appointed the first-ever technical director of the Crew.
 That year, the Crew went on to capture both the Supporters’ Shield and the MLS Cup.
 During his time with the Crew, Bliss oversaw all player personnel matters, player assessment and domestic and international scouting.
 In 2012, the Crew signed Argentinian striker Federico Higuain, who was named 2012 MLS Newcomer of the Year.